Deinara/pi-setup/README.md

 Pull requests, additions and ideas are welcomed!

+So far, it will:
+* Update/upgrade the Pi
+* Install a webserver with Apache, PHP, MySQL and FTP
+* Install a custom MOTD (Message of the Day, the text that shows whenever you log in via SSH)

 ## Installation
 * Download the repository: `git clone http://github.com/Deinara/pi-setup`
 * enter the directory: `cd pi-setup`